aphyr/partitions-post/README.markdown

 > data loss, and manual intervention was required."

-The multi-AZ correlated failure caused widespread outages for clients relying on AWS. <a href="https://status.heroku.com/incidents/151">Heroku reported</a>
-between 16 and 60 hours of unavailability for their users' databases.
+The multi-AZ correlated failure caused widespread outages for clients relying on AWS.
+For example, <a href="https://status.heroku.com/incidents/151">Heroku reported</a> between 16 and 60 hours of unavailability for their users' databases.

 ## WAN failures